bijubayarea/test-terraform-deploy-nginx-kubernetes-eks/README.md

 **Step 9: Create the k8s app & service on EKS**

 * Run `terraform apply` command in the working directory.
 It will be going to create the Kubernetes cluster on AWS
-* Terraform will create the below resources on AWS
+* Terraform will create the below resources on EKS

 * k8s deployment
 * k8s service